Table of contents

 In this lab, we have used port knocking as a way to make sure that our users can authenticate to the firewall so that the firewall can unlock certain ports for them on the protected network.

 In the space below (on the question sheet), think about possible ways in which this approach can be broken down.
-There are two major limitations with this approach that we’d like to tackle in the next set of concept labs and labs.
+There are two major limitations with this approach that we’d like to tackle in the next concept lab.

 Submission